oberhamsi/ringo-webtutorial/mds/scaffolding.md

  * `skins/` Put all your skins (templates) in here.

- * `static/` By default Ringo serves files from this directory under the URL /static/
+ * `public/` Ringo servers files in this directory as static content.

- * `config/` Holds jetty configuration files.
+ * `config/` Holds webserver configuration files.
 Do not worry about those.

 Calling `ringo main.js` will start a jetty webserver on your machine and you can view the demoblog app right away in your browser.